 Basics of a Golf Swing

-A golf swing is an extremely complex motion, but it can be broken down into basic categories:
+The golf swing sequence is an extremely complex motion (so much that we created a 9 Practical Swing Tips article).
+But it can be broken down into basic categories:

 - The Setup (Grip, Posture, Alignment)